 BEFORE: This dining room appears small and despite the vaulted ceilings.
 The furniture and light fixture give it a dated appearance.

 AFTER: Removing a leaf from the dining room table adds needed space to the room.
 A large art print on the wall takes attention away from the outdated light fixture and adds a touch of color bringing out the warm tones in the woodwork.
+A solid wood dining table is universally flattering to any decor.
 A green fern placed in the corner of the adjacent kitchen draws your eye into that space and highlights the unique opening connecting the two rooms.

 BEFORE: While the colors are neutral and there’s certainly no clutter, this bedroom looks more like a dorm room than a master bedroom.
 The only thing you really notice upon entering the room is the bed… not exactly a unique selling feature!